Melbourne Construction Accident Attorney

 - Contractor: Contractors (and subcontractors) are responsible for providing a safe workplace.
 Therefore, a contractor may be liable if he or she is made aware of an unsafe situation and fails to ensure the hazard has bee eliminated prior to allowing access to workers.
 Contractors are also responsible for ensuring equipment is safe for worker use.

 - Equipment manufacturer: A manufacturer may be at fault if job-related equipment malfunctions due to defective design and causes injury.

 - Architects and engineers: An architect or engineer may be liable for injuries sustained in a construction accident if the accident is the result of a building design that is not up to code.

-What Should an injured worker do?
+What should an injured worker do?

 In the event of a construction accident, the most critical first steps are to seek medical attention and to notify a supervisor of the incident.
 Next, the injured worker should should seek legal counsel.
-Construction accident victims should contact an experienced Melbourne construction injury attorney who has handled numerous Florida construction site accident cases and is very knowledgeable of Florida’s workers compensation law.
+Construction accident victims should contact an experienced Melbourne construction injury lawyer who has handled numerous Florida construction site accident cases and is knowledgeable of Florida’s workers compensation law.
 Upon calling a trustworthy law firm like Couture Law P.A., accident victims can expect to receive a free, confidential case evaluation followed by sound legal advice to help the injured decide how to proceed toward securing the compensation they deserve and continue on the road to physical and financial recovery.

 How much does a personal injury attorney cost?